-Kamerun was an African colony of the German Empire from 1884 to 1916 in the region of today's Republic of Cameroon.
-It also included northern parts of present-day Gabon and Congo, western parts of the Central African Republic, southwestern parts of Chad, and eastern parts of Nigeria.
+Kamerun was an African colony of the German Empire from 1884 to 1916, in the region that today comprises the Republic of Cameroon.
+Kamerun was indeed larger than present-day Cameroun and included northern parts of present-day Gabon and Congo, western parts of the Central African Republic, southwestern parts of Chad, and eastern parts of Nigeria.

 For as long ago as Kamerun ceased to exist, many present-day Cameroonians harken back to German colonial days, often referring to Kamerun as their original country.
-Considering that Kamerun's founding was predicated by economic interests spearheaded by individual German investors and companies, this docuseries details Kamerun's history, examining whether Kamerun was a company, a colony, or a country - or a combination thereof.
+Considering that Kamerun's founding was driven by economic interests spearheaded by individual German investors and companies, this docuseries details Kamerun's history, examining whether Kamerun was a company, a colony, or a country - or a combination thereof.